juancresc/telegram_homebanking/README.md

 This is just a personal sunday project.

 ## What?
-A telegram bot to retrieve data from many REDLINK accounts from Banco de la Nación Argentina.
+A telegram bot to retrieve data from many Redlinks accounts from Banco de la Nación Argentina and send it to you over telegram.

 data.json should be like: